joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ## XLS Considered Harmful

-Google's ASIC team looks impressive from the outside thanks to their mobile SoCs and TPUs.
+Google's ASIC teams look impressive from the outside thanks to their mobile SoCs and TPUs.
-Nevertheless, one should never judge a book by its cover, as one may lose their sanity once pressured to use their internal HLS tool called XLS.
+Separately, Google has an internal HLS tool called XLS, which is also open-sourced.
-In this post, we provide a brief overview of what XLS is, why it is fundamentally useless, and how this insidious project has leaked into OpenAI.
+This post gives a brief overview of what XLS is, the upsides, and its downsides.

 ## What is XLS?

 XLS is Google’s in-house open-source HLS tool.
-The developers calls it "mid-level synthesis"[^2], but it is more accurately described as a transactional-level HLS.
+The developers call it "mid-level synthesis", but it is more accurately described as a transactional-level HLS.
 The language consists of three main components: functions, processes, and channels.

 Functions describe combinational logic, channels represent module ports (usually latency-insensitive), and processes are a composition of functions, channels, and sequential logic.
-Given a circuit description, the compiler can automatically pipeline it to ensure it meets timing requirements during physical design.
+Given a circuit description, the compiler can automatically pipeline it based on an internal delay model, aiming to help timing closure.
 I'll discuss this in detail later.

-So, does XLS seem appealing?
-Personally, I don’t find it to be all that impressive.
-Let’s explore why it might not be the best HDL available.

-## The Very Few Nice Parts of XLS
+## What XLS Gets Right

-One should always try to learn, even from the worst of the worst.
-Useless as XLS may be in practice, it did make a few good design decisions so lets take a look.
+Even if you don't buy into the overall approach, there are a few design decisions worth calling out.

 ### IR